 At the end of each month the Mentor reports the dates, amount of time spent mentoring, and any relevant information or concerns.
 While the minimum requirement is to meet with the scholar at least bi-weekly, weekly meetings are preferred.
 The more time a mentor spends establishing a relationship with their scholar the more rewarding the experience is- for both the Scholar and the mentor.

 We want the relationship between Mentor and Scholar to be successful, as it is an integral part of the Take Stock in Children program.
-This is why all Mentors and Scholars are assigned a HEF Mentor Specialist.
-The Mentor Specialist is a resource to both Mentor and Scholar providing guidance, support and assistance when needed.
+This is why all Mentors and Scholars are assigned a College Success Coach.
+The College Success Coach is a resource to both Mentor and Scholar providing guidance, support and assistance when needed.